PranabNandy/Breast-Cancer-Histology-Image-Classification/README.md

 Deep neural network algorithms such as ConvNets, DenseNets, etc. are used in the project.The entire development has been done in Python.

+**Aim ==>**

+The project aims to revolutionize cancer treatment throughout the globe and to remove the ambiguity indecision making.
+This product can act as a confirmatory step which can be used by patients, doctors as well as medical institutions.This can drastically decrease the rate of deaths happening across the globe due to the deadly disease by making the system more efficient and transparent.